-It's also an insulated module.
-There is a galvanic insulation between the USB part and the RS232 part.
+It's also an isolated module.
+There is a galvanic isolation between the USB part and the RS232 part.
 This enables you to connect machines powered on a different electric circuit without risking to fry the PC or the machine.

 The Yocto-RS232 is a complete serial port: It has RX, TX, RTS, and CTS lines.
 In addition to byte streams, it can natively manage several types of message-based serial protocols:

 - Line-based ASCII: the most classical use of serial ports.
 The module sends and reads strings of ASCII characters on the line.

 - Framed-based binary: The module sends and reads binary frames, separated by short pauses.

 - MODBUS ASCII: The module can generate ASCII encoded MODBUS commands.

 - MODBUS RTU: The module can generate binary encoded MODBUS commands.